-Being a recent returnee to the world of Microsoft Windows I’ve only just started to become aware of some niggling issues affecting Chrome users of the platform.
+Being a recent returnee to the world of Microsoft Windows I’ve now started to become aware of niggling issues that often blight Chrome users of the platform.

 Coming across such issues is, I’m pleased to say, increasingly rare.
-But Windows being Windows it wasn’t long before I, myself, was face to face with one the most common cause of complaint from the Microsoft faithful: the infamous Error 7.
+But Windows being Windows means it wasn’t long before I was face to face with the most common cause of complaint from Chrome for Windows users: the infamous Error 7.

 Google Chrome throws an ‘Error 7’ when the built-in auto-update mechanism, tasked with quietly updating you to the latest and greatest release in the background, fails.
 The causes for it failing are both too varied and too context dependent to be reproducible or pinned down to any one specific issue.